Atharv2433/Javascript/README.md

 It includes a calculator sample program which includes the features and operations perfromed by the calculator.

 It also includes the basics of the javascript likely await,async,promise etc.

+It also includes the different datatypes and their use accordingly.